Ajitarth/Simple-Calorie-Couter--Django/README.md

 Struggling to shed weight, I found most calorie counter apps on the App Store demanding payment.
 Faced with the challenge of managing my daily macros, I decided to take matters into my own hands.
 Armed with determination, I embarked on building my own calorie counter.
 Crafting an intuitive tool to track calories and macros, it not only aids my weight loss journey but serves as a free resource for others facing similar financial constraints.
 Empowering ourselves to make healthier choices shouldn't be hindered by financial barriers.
 My homemade calorie counter is a testament to resourcefulness and the pursuit of a healthier lifestyle for all.

+There are still some issues on the front end which I might update steadily.